gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Almost,"
 Dockety buzzed.
 "This one can feel Central.
-It is still faint,
+It is faint,
-but its pull will become harder to resist as we get closer.
+but its pull will become harder to resist as we get closer."
-The longer we are near it,
-the stronger it will be."

 "Much harder,"
 a familiar voice cackled.